SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Introduction

-One flagship DI mission concept for the 2040s is the Habitable Worlds Observatory (HWO), a large ultraviolet/optical/near-infrared (UV/O/NIR) space telescope recommended by the Decadal Survey on Astronomy and Astrophysics 2020 \citep[Astro2020;][]{astro2020}, which will be capable of high-contrast ($\sim$10$^{-10}$) imaging and spectroscopy of Earth-like exoplanets.
-A key objective of HWO will be to detect and spectroscopically characterize at least 25 exo-Earths orbiting in the HZs of nearby bright stars, facilitating investigations into HZ planetary atmospheres to constrain the prevalence of potentially habitable and inhabited extrasolar worlds.
-While key technologies and strategies for HWO are currently under development \citep[e.g.,][]{Vaughan+2023MNRAS, Stark+2024JATIS, Stark+2024arXiv}, provisional target lists of bright nearby stars for the HWO exo-Earth survey are also being constructed \citep{Mamajek+Stapelfeldt_2024, Harada+2024ApJS, Tuchow+2024AJ}.
-As the HWO mission concept and target lists continue to co-mature, a robust understanding of likely exo-Earth survey targets is necessary to accurately conduct trade-enabling exoplanet yield calculations, and will ultimately be essential for accurately interpreting biosignature observations and placing living worlds in context \citep[][and references therein]{Harada+2024ApJS}.
+The Habitable Worlds Observatory (HWO) is NASA's flagship mission concept for a large ultraviolet/optical/near-infrared (UV/O/NIR) space telescope with high-contrast ($\sim$10$^{-10}$) DI instrumentation.
+Slated for the 2040s, HWO will be capable of imaging and measuring the reflectance spectra of Earth-like exoplanets in the HZs of nearby bright stars.
+With its exquisite sensitivity, broad wavelength coverage, and starlight suppression technology, HWO will not only constrain the prevalence of potentially habitable and inhabited extrasolar worlds, but will enable revolutionary astrophysics in star formation, galactic evolution, cosmology, and the solar system (Dressing et al., \emph{in prep}).
+Key technologies and strategies for HWO are actively being developed \citep[e.g.,][]{Vaughan+2023MNRAS, Stark+2024JATIS, Stark+2024JATIS..10c4006S} and provisional target lists of bright nearby stars for the exo-Earth survey are being constructed \citep[][Tuchow et al. \emph{in prep}]{Mamajek+Stapelfeldt_2024, Harada+2024ApJS, Tuchow+2024AJ}.
+As the HWO mission concept and target lists continue to co-mature, a robust understanding of likely exo-Earth survey target stars is necessary to inform exoplanet yield calculations, which in turn enable reliable trade studies of potential HWO architecture options.
+Furthermore, precursor and preparatory science for the HWO target stars will be essential for accurately interpreting biosignature observations and placing worlds that HWO discovers in astrophysical context \citep[e.g.,][]{Batalha+2019ApJ...885L..25B, Damiano+2025AJ....169...97D}.